Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 ```
 	After a nonstatic, local pointer is declared but before it has been assigned a value, it contains an
 	unknown value.
 (Global and static local pointers are automatically initialized to null.)
 Should you
-	try to use the pointer before giving it a valid value, you will probably crash your program� and
+	try to use the pointer before giving it a valid value, you will probably crash your program and
-	possibly your computer's operating system as well� a very nasty type of error!
+	possibly your computer's operating system as well a very nasty type of error!

 	There is an important convention that most C programmers follow when working with pointers: A